 It’s easier to do one thing at a time than two things.
-Sometimes grown-ups get carried away doing lots of things at once.
-It’s called multitasking, and it usually ends with them dropping their phone into a pot of tomato sauce (don’t ask).
-Well, fortunately some grown-ups CAN do two things at once – and do it quickly, too!
-This guy named Dylan Sorensen just set the world record for fastest running while dribbling a basketball.
-He ran 1 mile in just 4 minutes and 37 seconds while bouncing the ball to beat the old record.
-This is the 3rd time a new record has been set in the past year…do you think you could bounce around the track faster?
+Sometimes grown-ups try to do lots of things at once, and end up dropping their phone into a pot of soup.
+Well, some grown-ups CAN do two things at once.
+A guy named Dylan Sorensen just set the world record for fastest running while also dribbling a basketball.
+He ran 1 mile in just 4 minutes and 37 seconds while bouncing the ball the whole time.
+Do you think you could bounce around the track faster?

 Wee ones: What shape is a basketball?